 Wider sources of support

-Wider sources of support for you, as a member of the Armed Forces community, include:
+Wider sources of support for you, as a member of the Armed Forces community, also includes:

 Support for veterans

-Find out more about the Veterans Advisory and Pensions Committee who serve and support ex servicemen and women, their widows or widowers and their immediate family members.
+You can also contact the Veterans Advisory and Pensions Committees, who serve and support ex-servicemen and women, their widows or widowers and their immediate family members.

 Charities

-Some of the charities and organisations that support the armed forces are listed below.
-These charities can give advice and support to serving personnel, their families, and veterans.
+Some of the charities that support the Armed Forces are listed below.
+These charities can give advice and support to serving personnel, their families, the bereaved and veterans.

 Citizens Advice

-The Citizens Advice Bureau provides information for service personnel in or leaving the armed forces They have advice on:
+The Citizens Advice Bureau provides information for service personnel in or leaving the Armed Forces.
+They provide advice on:

 • Benefits and entitlements